 Why didn’t my due date change that much?

 Now the bummer of it all is that, even with all these data, you may notice only a very tiny shift in your estimated due date.
-As determined in the study, an extra week in parental time is not equivalent to an extra week in baby time.
+The study that was used for the math (see above) found that an extra week in parental time is not equivalent to an extra week in baby time.

 Instead, one extra week for mom’s gestation length = 1.22 days.
 One extra week for dad’s gestation length = 0.58 days.
 So, you might see a bigger change if you and sperm dad were both super late or super early.
 But, if you were both right on time, chances are you’ll have a punctual baby too.

 Of course, keep in mind that this study looked at Norwegians and, therefore, does not necessarily represent what is happening in your body (assuming you are not Norwegian).

 Other aspects of your health, age and pregnancy history can affect when you will deliver your baby (especially if you are at risk for preterm birth) so if you’re curious about your likelihood of delivering on any given week of your pregnancy, check out our Birth Prediction Tool HERE.

 Even if due dates are kind of BS no matter how you cut ‘em, the date from our better due date calculator should at least give you some idea of whether to expect baby a little bit early or a little bit late.

 Now you just have to try to fend off the nosy and start to reference your due month.

 Jukic AM, Baird DD, Weinberg CR, McConnaughey DR, Wilcox AJ.
 Length of human pregnancy and contributors to its natural variation.
 Hum Reprod.
 2013;28: 2848–2855.